Sport: Sports and education

 Research suggests that sports have the capacity to connect youth to positive adult role models and provide positive development opportunities, as well as promote the learning and application of life skills.
-In recent years the use of sport to reduce crime, as well as to prevent violent extremism and radicalization, has become more widespread, especially as a tool to improve self-esteem, enhance social bonds and provide participants with a feeling of purpose.
+In recent years the use of sport to reduce crime, as well as to prevent violent extremism and radicalisation, has become more widespread, especially as a tool to improve self-esteem, enhance social bonds and provide participants with a feeling of purpose.

 There is no high-quality evidence that shows the effectiveness of interventions to increase sports participation of the community in sports such as mass media campaigns, educational sessions, and policy changes.
 There is also no high-quality studies that investigate the effect of such interventions in promoting healthy behaviour change in the community.

 Educational qualifications are available in sport: for example, sports science is a well-established academic discipline.
 In the UK, a BTEC National Diploma in Sports Coaching and Development is offered by Pearson Education.
 There are four qualifications in this family: